 Last Friday Amazon made headlines after announcing they will be increasing the price of monthly Prime memberships by 18%.
 They will be bumping the subscription fee up from $10.99 to $12.99 a month.
 This comes out to $156 a year or a $24 increase.

-This new pricing will take affect immediately for new subscribers.
+This new pricing will take effect immediately for new subscribers.
 Current Amazon Prime members who are on the monthly payment option will renew at the new price starting February 19.

 The price of monthly subscriptions for students will also increase from $5.49 to $6.49, an increase of 18% too.